 The 3-loss rule: three consecutive losers and you shut it down for the day.
 No exceptions.
 Revenge trading happens when emotion overrides your process.
 Build circuit breakers into your routine before you need them, not after.

-TC2000 helps me track this in real-time.
 A daily max loss is the maximum dollar amount you allow yourself to lose in a single session before you stop trading.
 Mine is 2% of my account.
 Hit that number and I am done for the day.
 This prevents one bad morning from becoming a catastrophic drawdown.

 Every single trade.
 No exceptions.
 A trade without a stop loss is not a trade.
 It is a gamble.
 Your stop goes where the trade technically fails.
-For a pullback buy, that is below the green candle that held the 9 EMA.
+For a pullback buy, below the green candle that held the 9 EMA.
 For an ORB, below the consolidation range.
 Mechanical.
 Objective.
 Every time.

 Yes, but the rules are tighter.
 With a small account, every loss hits harder as a percentage of capital.
 You need smaller position sizes, fewer trades per week, and more selectivity.
 The fundamentals are the same.
 The margin for error is smaller.